FinlightApp/public_website/src/pages/index.md

     - image:
         src: /img/solutionone.png
         alt: The Stack
-      title: The Stack
+      title: The security to manage and monitor investments or allocations from one place
       paragraph: All assets and portfolios on one lens.
 One single tool enabling both Gps and LPs to keep tracks of all commitments, capital calls, distributions, fees, NAVs and performance.
     - image:
         src: /img/peoplesearch.png
         alt: The community
-      title: The community
+      title: The investors community to engage with to raise or share VC opportunities
-      paragraph: "One engaging community of GPs, LPs and advisors meeting and transact together seamlessly. "
+      paragraph: One engaging community of GPs, LPs and advisors meeting and transact together seamlessly.
+No more reciprocal access challenges.
+All in a vetted and compliant environment.
 servePanel:
   title: Who Do We Serve
   paragraph: "We eliminate hurdles GPs, LPs and advisors have been facing to do